Full and short adjectives. Complete lessons - Knowledge Hypermarket. Short form of adjective, spelling examples

 In modern Russian, the short form is formed from the stem

-full form1 with endings: null for masculine gender, -а, -о
+full form1 with endings: zero for masculine gender, -а, -о

-respectively for the feminine and neuter genders.
+respectively for female and middle childbirth.
 Sometimes between the end

-fluent consonants of the stem in masculine forms
+With new consonants of the stem in masculine forms a fluent appears

 vowel -o, -e-.